 If you love challenges, you can also connect this trail with the Sugarloaf Summit trail, which is a 0.2-mile steep climb that will take you to a breathtaking site.
 From the site, you can see the red rock vistas from any direction.

 9. Fay Canyon Trail – easy hiking trails in Sedona

 Hiking in Sedona is a lot of fun, as you will see when you get on this trail.
 It is a 2.4-mile trail located on the Boynton Canyon Road.
 This is just 30 minutes drive outside town close to the Enchantment Resort.

-Fay Canyon is one of the easiest hiking trails in Sedona.
+Fay Canyon is one of the easiest hiking trails in Sedona in December.
 It gives you a scenic view of the red rocks, the hanging gardens and spectacular cliff walls.

 During the early morning hours, wild animals are frequently reported in this area.
 Black bears populate this area.
 It is never crowded since the locals are mostly the frequent users of this trail.